Consensys/security-workshop-for-devs/README.md

 (...)
 ```

 Don't worry if you already have Truffle installed - installing the experimental build will not affect your existing installation.
-You'll get a separate binary called `truffle+analyze` and you can uninstall it later without breaking anything.
+You'll get a separate binary called `truffle+analyze` that you uninstall later without breaking anything.

-You'll also need a Mythril Platform alpha key to use the `truffle analyze` command.
+You'll also need a [Mythril Platform](https://mythril.ai) alpha key to use the `truffle analyze` command.
 In this workshop we'll use a shared temporary API key.
 To set it up, change into the devcon4-playground directory and run the setup script:

 ```
 $ cd devcon4-playground